- Prescription Drug Assistance Programs

 Centers for Medicare and Medicaid Services

 Medicaid is a state-run program funded by the federal and state government.
-It helps people and families who have very limited incomes and resources.
+It helps people and families who have very limited incomes.
 Medicaid pays for health care costs, such as doctor visits, hospital visits, and prescription drugs.
 You can find eligibility requirements and general information at the website above.

 State health departments

 Because each state’s Medicaid program is run by that state, income cut-offs, asset limits, and benefits vary from one state to another.
-In some states, it may have different names (TennCare, Medi-Cal, etc.) Contact your State Health Department for more information on requirements and how to apply.
+In some states, the progam may have a different name (TennCare, Medi-Cal, etc.) Contact your State Health Department for more information on requirements and how to apply.